picfight/pfcd/mempool/README.md

   - Reject invalid transactions according to the network consensus rules
   - Full script execution and validation with signature cache support
   - Individual transaction query support
-- Stake transaction support (ticket purchases, votes and revocations)
-  - Option to accept or reject old votes
 - Orphan transaction support (transactions that spend from unknown outputs)
   - Configurable limits (see transaction acceptance policy)
   - Automatic addition of orphan transactions that are no longer orphans as new